• Skip to primary navigation

 Dealing with overgrowth

 To avoid overgrowth, or deal with it once it occurs, consider the following: either (a) feed your roaches less food and/or less often so all the food is eaten rather than sitting idle where it will become a breeding ground for mealworms, or (b) clean the bin to reduce the mealworm population.
-One or the other – either alone or in combination – are effective control methods.
-And, each becomes easier when roach chow is kept in a bowl rather than scattered about the bin.
+One or the other — alone or in combination — are effective control methods.
+And, each becomes easier when you keep roach chow in a bowl rather than scattered about the bin.

-You can tell when an insect has gotten into your roach chow.
-It will turn into a fine powder as they consume it.
-Larvae burrow because they hate light.
-As a result, they consume roach chow from the bottom up.
-Stick a finger in a dish of roach chow and swirl it around.
-If the bottom is white and chalky, it means something other than the roaches are eating it.
-At this point it should be discarded.
 When beetles get into fruits or vegetables, you will see the larvae on or under the vegetation.
-At this point it will likely have become rotten and smelly as it was liquefied by hungry larvae.
-You may also notice that your roaches begin to avoid infested food.
+At this point, it will likely be rotten and smelly.
+You may also notice that your roaches begin to avoid this infested food.
 Again, this means it’s time for a change.
 Throw that food away if you do not want the cleaner crew population to increase.

 Seeking population balance

 Lesser mealworms, on the other hand, are prolific and tend toward large numbers.
 They will eat whatever you feed your roaches, so unlike Dermestidae, their food supply is more plentiful and reliable.
 Fortunately, the difference between proper population balance and “overgrowth” is significant time and a very large number of larvae and beetles.
 This means preventing overgrowth is relatively easy.
-Dealing with overgrowth once it occurs is relatively easy too.
+Dealing with overgrowth once it occurs is also relatively easy.
 Clean out the bin to reduce the mealworm population and use a food dish to slow population growth.
-Easy.

 Related reading: Identify and resolve problems in Dubia roach colonies »